Edmond Cotter: Irish Republicanism

 During his posting at Cork, it is reported that Cotter "became keenly and publicly interested in the United Irish movement, embarrassing relations serving in HM Forces when visiting them on board HM Ships".

 In 1915, Cotter travelled to Dublin to work for the Irish Volunteers alongside Col. George Moore.
-Described by Bulmer Hobson as "an Irishman whose people had been in the British Army for several generations" and "a delightful old man, a man of first-rate ability", Cotter attempted to organise the Irish Volunteers on military lines.
+Described by Bulmer Hobson as "an Irishman whose people had been in the British Army for several generations" and "a delightful old man [then aged 63], a man of first-rate ability", Cotter attempted to organise the Irish Volunteers on military lines.
 Another witness to the Irish Bureau of Military History, Diarmuid Coffey, described Cotter as "an elderly... idealistic nationalist (who) had commuted part of his pension in order to come over to Dublin and work for the Volunteers.
 He had a weak heart and was somewhat impulsive and excitable".

 Cotter was appointed Chief of Staff under Moore, with Hobson and John Fitzgibbon as fellow members of the military staff.
 Cotter's time with the Irish Volunteers was short-lived, however, and he returned to England after three months when he ran out of funds to support himself, refusing offers of help, not wishing to be "a charge on the movement in any way".
 In his statement, Coffey said of Cotter:He should be remembered as a great-hearted Irish gentleman who sacrificed his health and a large portion of the little money he had to serve his country but, unfortunately, owing to age and temperament was unable to make the mark which his intentions and devotion deserved.